alexle/alexle.github.com/posts/first-half-marathon.markdown

 With thirty minutes to go, they steered us into our respected corrals.
 I was in Group D which, judging by the pace groups around me, looked to be the 9:15 minute/mile group.
 This was good by me, since I was on a mission and didn't want anyone in my way.

 It seemed like an eternity in the corral.
 Thankfully, the "let's-get-ready-to-rumble" announcer kept energy levels high with motivational dialogue and jokes.
-When the national anthem finished, the headphones went in..
+When the national anthem finished, the headphones went in.

 Each wave was staggered about 3 minutes.
 Honestly, it was the <u>best</u> start to a race I've ever been a part of.
 There were no tripping over anyone's feet, or packs to maneuver around.
 The streets were wide, with no bottle-neck turns early on.